Dadud/radtel-950-pro/README.md

 ---

-# Radtel RT-950 Pro Open Firmware Project
+# Radtel RT-950 / RT-950 Pro Open Firmware Project

-A clean-room firmware re-implementation for the Radtel RT-950 Pro dual-band mobile radio.
+A clean-room firmware re-implementation for the Radtel RT-950 and RT-950 Pro mobile radios.
+Currently focused on RT-950 Pro with RT-950 support in development.

 ## ⚠️ ADDITIONAL DISCLAIMERS